hyraxbio/ember-sundries/README.md

 ------------------------------------------------------------------------------

 ```
-ember install ember-extended-fields
+ember install ember-sundries
 ```

 ## Required addons

 There are some supporting addons which may or may not need to be installed, depending on which components you want to use.

-**ember-extended-elements/ember-perfect-scrollbar-container**
+**ember-sundries/ember-perfect-scrollbar-container**

 `ember install ember-perfect-scrollbar`

-**ember-extended-elements/power-calendar**
+**ember-sundries/power-calendar**

 `ember install ember-power-calendar`

-If the installation does not automatically add this line to your `app.scss` file, then add it, before importing `ember-extended-elements.scss`.
+If the installation does not automatically add this line to your `app.scss` file, then add it, before importing `ember-sundries.scss`.

 `@import "ember-power-calendar";`

-**ember-extended-elements/power-datetime-picker**
+**ember-sundries/power-datetime-picker**
-**ember-extended-elements/power-dateramge-picker**
+**ember-sundries/power-dateramge-picker**

 `ember install ember-power-calendar`

 `ember install ember-power-datepicker`

-If the installation does not automatically add this line to your `app.scss` file, then add it, before importing `ember-extended-elements.scss`.
+If the installation does not automatically add this line to your `app.scss` file, then add it, before importing `ember-sundries.scss`.

 `@import "ember-power-calendar";`

-**ember-extended-elements/tag-selector**
+**ember-sundries/tag-selector**

 `ember install ember-power-select`

-If the installation does not automatically add these line to your `app.scss` file, then add them, before importing `ember-extended-elements.scss`.
+If the installation does not automatically add these line to your `app.scss` file, then add them, before importing `ember-sundries.scss`.

 `@import "ember-basic-dropdown";`

 `@import "ember-power-select";`

-**ember-extended-elements/labelled-radio-button**
+**ember-sundries/labelled-radio-button**

 `ember install ember-radio-button`